letoram/tui-bindings/lua/doc/lua-tui.md

 linefeed.
 By passing 'true' as the argument to read, it will instead provide a raw bytestring with as many bytes that could be read capped by an internal buffer size.

+The returned lines will have any trailing linefeed stripped by default.
+To change this behaviour, call nbio:lf\_strip(true | false) on the stream.

 The write function adds its argument to an outbound queue and might not write all of it immediately.
 This means that if its owning window is closed before